Criminal Division

 - Planned Unit Developments (PUDs)

-The Development Plan Committee typically meets on the last Wednesday of the month unless the meeting is moved due to a holiday or staff conflict.
-Please see the Events Calendar for deadlines and meeting dates.
+The Development Plan Committee typically meets on the last Wednesday of each month, unless the meeting is rescheduled due to a holiday or staff conflict.
+Please visit the Events Calendar for submission deadlines and meeting dates.

 Volunteer Opportunities